aces/Loris-MRI/docs/scripts_md/DICOM.md

 Better documentation of:
   - setIndex()
   - hexadecimally() -- non public?
-  - loop - doesn't do anything in non-graphical case.
-Is this used?
+  - loop - doesn't do anything in non-graphical case. investigate if this function is used, if not, remove

 # BUGS